Eric Forsberg

 Eric Forsberg (born December 16, 1959) is an American writer.
 He wrote and directed the feature film Mega Piranha, as well as the writer of the feature film Snakes on a Train, one of the first mockbusters produced and released by The Asylum.
 He also wrote the screenplays for 30,000 Leagues Under the Sea and War of the Worlds 2: The Next Wave, also for The Asylum.
 He directed the film Alien Abduction which aired on Sci Fi Channel, as well as Night of the Dead which aired on Chiller TV.
 Other writer and director credits include the political thriller Torture Room, and the stoner comedy Sex Pot as well as Monster, Almighty Thor, Arachnoquake, and Age of the Hobbits.
 He also worked as a Co-Producer and assistant director on numerous films for Christopher Coppola and Alain Silver, including White Nights, Bel Air, and Palmer's Pickup.
 In his early years Forsberg was an improvisational comedy instructor at The Players Workshop and The Second City Training Center in Chicago.

 Biography

 Forsberg was born in Chicago on December 16, 1959.
 He is the son of improv director Josephine Forsberg and filmmaker Rolf Forsberg.

 Before moving to Hollywood in 1997, Forsberg worked as a writer and director in the Chicago theater scene.
 The original musical, Knat Scatt Private Eye, with Steve Carell, was among his more successful productions.
 Forsberg also taught improvisation at The Players Workshop and The Second City Training Center where his students included Stephen Colbert, Amy Sedaris, Tim Meadows, and Rachel Dratch.
 Forsberg also worked to create a school/family concert for the Chicago Symphony Orchestra.
 His performance credits include Silas Brimfire at the Bristol Renaissance Faire.

 Soon after Forsberg arrived in Los Angeles, he began working with director Christopher Coppola and producer Alain Silver.
 Following that he started writing screenplays and directing feature films for David Michael Latt and David Rimawi at The Asylum.

+In 1998, Forsberg married his wife Karen.
+They welcomed a daughter in 1999, the later actress Lola Forsberg.
+Forsberg's wife Karen died in 2025.